najonda/performer/_pages/manual/index.md

 Inside the _Retrigger_ layer a metropolix style mode can be activated wwhen the track is in _free_mode.

 The generated CV signal is controlled by the _Note_ layer, which basically defines the voltage to be output for each step.
 Each note is stored as an index to an entry in a [Scale](#concepts-scale), allowing the generated CV signals to be used both for controlling note pitch as well as other arbitrary modulation signals.
 Using the _Note Variation Range_ and _Note Variation Probability_ layers some random variation can be applied to the CV signal.
 The _Slide_ layer controls if the generate CV signal is changed immediately on the start of a gate or smoothly slides to the new voltage.
+Activating a step in the _Bypass Scale_ layer will allow to bypass the selected scale and enter one of 12 chromatic notes available.

 Finally, the _Condition_ layer is used to conditionally trigger steps based on certain rules.
 This allows to create relatively short sequences that feel more complex, for example by only playing steps every few iterations.
 See [Step Conditions](#appendix-step-conditions) for additional information.